llm-bible/llm-bible.github.io/_publications/zhang2024explanation.markdown

 bibkey: zhang2024explanation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.13098"}
-tags: ['Efficiency and Optimization', 'Distillation', 'Tools', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Tools', 'Efficiency and Optimization', 'Distillation']
 ---
 The deployment and application of Large Language Models (LLMs) is hindered by their memory inefficiency, computational demands, and the high costs of API